MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/azure-pbie-create-capacity.md

     * **Location** - The location where Power BI is hosted for your tenant.
 Your default location is your home region, but you can change the location using [Multi-Geo options](/embedded/embedded-multi-geo.md).

     * **SKU** - The [A SKU](../../admin/service-admin-premium-purchase.md#purchase-a-skus-for-testing-and-other-scenarios) you require.
-For more information see [SKU memory and computing power](/embedded/embedded-capacity.md#sku-memory-and-computing-power).
+For more information, see [SKU memory and computing power](/embedded/embedded-capacity.md#sku-memory-and-computing-power).

     * **Admin** - An admin for the capacity.
         >[!NOTE]